 This process of taking a system design and “tweaking” it (with a view to assuming ownership of the idea that underpins it), was to become a recurring theme in aquaponics.

-This requirement obviously lapsed at some point because, in 2005, Joel Malcolm bought the Speraneo’s information kit and “tweaked” it into an Australian context.
+In 2005, Joel Malcolm bought the Speraneo’s information kit and “tweaked” it into an Australian context.
 Australia’s ABC Gardening TV program ran a segment on Malcolm’s home-based system and the basic flood and drain system enjoyed a new surge in popularity.
 Regrettably, however, the “new” flood and drain system had the same basic flaw…..the media particle size.

 To summarize, the substitution of gravel (or clay pebbles) for sand was not just a minor detail – it was the aquaponics difference between chalk and cheese.
 The iAVs is a living machine whereas the basic flood and drain system is, given a convergence of common events, a killing machine.